teodorlu/munit/README.md

-# μnit
+# munit

-*A small library for arithmetic on numbers with units.* Pronounced "munit".
-If you don't like the greek μ for "very small" ("micro"), think "magnitude 'n unit".
+*The little library for computing with units in Clojure.*

+Pick your choice of mnemonic:

+- "small unit library":  "mu" is the greek letter μ, the metric prefix "micro", 10^-6
+- "magnitude 'n unit": remove some letters to get "munit".

 Status: pre-alpha, expect breaking changes.